-Both of these cases, decided by courts in the State of New York, demonstrate that even though a home may start out as separate property, where the efforts of one spouse result in improvements to the property, courts in New York are more than willing to find the home transformed into marital property.
+Both of these cases, decided by courts in the State of New York, and recognized by lawyers in Buffalo New York, demonstrate that even though a home may start out as separate property, where the efforts of one spouse result in improvements to the property, courts in New York are more than willing to find the home transformed into marital property.
 In analyzing these cases in New York, it is clear the cases hinge on the specific facts in each particular case.

 The Criminal law and divorce law is complicated.
 If you are looking for lawyers in buffalo ny free consultation and facing criminal charges or in the middle of a criminal case, such as a dwi cases, contact a criminal lawyers buffalo ny, criminal lawyer buffalo ny, or criminal attorney buffalo ny